playfairs/assets/index.md

 # cdn.playfairs.cc

 Why are you here?
 Why are you viewing this page?
-This page is meant for assets, and for display images with the image URL, not for you to see this raw page!!
+This page is meant for assets, and to embed images with the image URL, not for you to see this raw page!!
 Go away!!
 It's under construction!!!